An Extended Newton-type Algorithm for $\ell_2$-Regularized Sparse Logistic Regression and Its Efficiency for Classifying Large-scale Datasets: Numerical Experiments

-When all methods solve datasets with testing data ($m_2>0$): \texttt{duke breast-cancer}, \texttt{leukemia}, \texttt{gisette} and \texttt{rcv1.binary}, the table is a little different.
+When all methods solve the datasets with testing data ($m_2>0$): \texttt{duke breast-cancer}, \texttt{leukemia}, \texttt{gisette} and \texttt{rcv1.binary}, the table is a little different.
 Since the testing data is taken into consideration, we add two indicators to illustrate the performance of each method: $\ell(\bz)$-test and \ser-test.
 Results are reported in Table \ref{tab3}, where $ \ell(\bz) $ and $ \ell(\bz) $-test denote the objective function value on training data and testing data respectively, and similar to \ser-train and \ser-test.
 For cases of \texttt{duke breast-cancer} and \texttt{leukemia}, \LARS\ stops when the maximum number of iterations reaches the $\min\{m_1,p\}$.
 Hence its produced $|| \bz ||_0$s are less than other methods.
-We can see that \FNSLR\ could guarantee a good performance on the testing data as well as the training data.
-It is capable of rendering sparsest solutions with smallest logistic loss and consuming least time.
+We can see that \NSLR\ could guarantee a good performance on the testing data as well as the training data.